pysat/pysat/docs/dependency.rst

   instruments = generate_instrument_list(inst_loc=customLibrary.instruments)

 The above code scans the list of instruments and flags each instrument for one or more of the test types, as defined below.
-Instruments are grouped in three
+Instruments are grouped into three
 lists:

 * instruments['names']: A list of all module names to check for